 To edit the footer in WordPress with customizer follow these steps:

-- Then Once Customizer loads go to the Footer Widgets section.
+- When the customizer loads, go to the Footer Widgets section.

-- You can define the look of widgets in this section.
-Changing things like text, background, borders, links colors, padding, turning on or off parallax, etc.
+- You can define the look of widgets in this section by changing text, background, borders, links colors, padding, turning on or off parallax, etc.

 - First, go to the Widget section in customizer.

 - After that, click on the Add a Widget button.